fsafe/Capstone/README.md

 Image recognition and deep learning technologies using Convolutional Neural Networks (CNN) have demonstrated remarkable progress in the medical image analysis field.
 Traditionally radiologists with extensive clinical expertise visually asses medical images to detect and classify diseases.
 The task of lesion detection is particularly challenging because non-lesions and true lesions can appear similar.

-For my capstone project I use a Mask R-CNN <sup>[1](https://arxiv.org/abs/1703.06870)</sup> to detect lesions in a CT scan.
+For my capstone project I use a Mask R-CNN <sup>[1](https://arxiv.org/abs/1703.06870)</sup> with a ResNet-50 Feature Pyramid Network backbone to detect lesions in a CT scan.
 The model outputs a bounding box, instance segmentation and score for each detected lesion.
 Mask R-CNN was built by the Facebook AI research team (FAIR) in April 2017.

 The algorithms are implemented using Pytoch and run on an Nvidia Quadro P4000 GPU.
 ## Data: